Documents, tips, and tricks

 In such cases, the novelty requirement is also met in countries that apply an absolute novelty standard, provided the design was not publicly available when the application was submitted in Norway.

-Get in touch with us, and we can assist you with your foreign applications.
+Get in touch, and we’ll help you with your international applications.

 What to do if you believe a design registration is invalid?